 2007 the MAX III storage ring is completed.
 The ring, which has a circumference of 36 metres, is used to test some of the technology that will be used in MAX IV.

 2009 The financing for MAX IV is finalised.

 2010 The MAX IV construction site opens on 22 November.

 2011 Construction starts on MAX IV.
 The first beamline programme is launched.

 2015 Construction is completed and the tenant, Lund University, starts to move in.

-2016 MAX IV Laboratory will be inaugurated on 21 June by the Swedish Prime Minister in the presence of the King of Sweden and 500 invited guests.
+2016 MAX IV Laboratory is inaugurated on the brightest day of the year, 21 June at 13:08:55 when the sun peaks above the facility, by the Swedish Prime Minister in the presence of the King of Sweden and 500 invited guests.

 name Madeleine Schougtelephonenumber